tldr-pages/tldr/pages/osx/ssh-add.md

 # ssh-add

-> Manage loaded RSA or DSA keys in the ssh-agent.
+> Manage loaded ssh keys in the ssh-agent.
+> Ensure that ssh-agent is up and running for the keys to be loaded in it.

+- Add the standard ssh key, e.g. {{id_rsa}}, to the ssh-agent:
+`ssh-add`

-- Add a new key to the ssh-agent:
+- Add a specific new key to the ssh-agent:
 `ssh-add {{path/to/private_key}}`

 - List fingerprints of currently loaded keys: